Zoe-Perry/diversify/README.md

 ## Features

 1. A navbar allowing for quick movement to any element on the page
-2. A header section containing a background image, title, subtitle, and introductory segment.
+2. A header section containing a background image, title, subtitle, and introductory segment
 3. A section containing cards which contain information
 4. A section containing a list
 5. A section containing cards comprised of buttons that link to external websites and small amounts of text